zstyblik/grafana.org/source/blog/2015-12-04-Grafana-2-6-Beta-Released.md

   <a class="button secondary radius" href="/download">Download Grafana 2.6 beta now</a>
 </div>

-The main documentation pages has yet to be updated with information about how to use the new table panel and InfluxDB editor so for now refer to this blog for guidance.
+The main documentation pages has yet to be updated with information about how to use the new table panel and the new InfluxDB editor so for now refer to this blog post for guidance.

 ### Table Panel